 We are proud to have a diverse group of highly trained movement specialists!

-Amy founded Studio B Pilates in 2004 after relocating to Wisconsin from New York City where in addition to pursuing professional dance she trained in somatic movement and became certified in the Pilates method.
+Amy founded Studio B Pilates in 2004 after relocating to Wisconsin from New York City where, in addition to pursuing professional dance, she trained in somatic movement and became certified in the Pilates method.
 Studio B was created as a space for quality movement education with the vision of helping to improve lives by providing a foundation for active lifestyles.
 Her work is dedicated to addressing sound body mechanics and neuromuscular patterning for optimal function and performance.

-At 14 she was diagnosed with severe scolisos and spent the rest of her high school years wearing a back brace.
+At 14 she was diagnosed with severe scoliosis and spent the rest of her high school years wearing a back brace.
 This experience led to a lifelong passion for helping others improve spinal alignment and move free of pain.
-From 2006 - 2009 Studio B Pilates was located in the Scoliosis Rehab clinic.
-During this time Amy developed a meaningful collaboration with physical therapists Beth Janssen and Patti Orthwein, together they created and taught a series of workshops for physical therapists and Pilates teachers.
+From 2006 - 2009 Studio B Pilates was located within the clinic, Scoliosis Rehab Inc. During this time Amy developed a meaningful collaboration with physical therapists Beth Janssen and Patti Orthwein, together they created and taught a series of workshops for physical therapists and Pilates teachers.
 Amy credits Beth and Patti for helping her develop a strong understanding of and ability to work with scoliosis through movement training.